Upper Mississippi River Valley AVA

-river’s edge serve to channel air currents and increase air circulation, thus protecting the vineyards from mildew and rot in hot, humid weather.
+river's edge serve to channel air currents and increase air circulation, thus protecting the vineyards from mildew and rot in hot, humid weather.
 Additionally, the Lake Wisconsin AVA is recognized as a transitional zone from unglaciated to glaciated topography, and the soils within the Lake Wisconsin AVA contain some glacial till.

 Accordingly, although the Lake Wisconsin viticultural area shares some of the characteristics of the AVA, TTB believes that the differences justify the continued recognition of Lake Wisconsin as a distinct viticultural area within the proposed Upper Mississippi River Valley viticultural area.

 History

 European explorers Jacques Marquette and Louis Joliet first entered the Upper Mississippi River Valley on June 17, 1673.
 The Louisiana Purchase and the resolution of the Black Hawk War in 1832 served to open the area to settlers from the eastern States.
-Native grape varieties in the Upper Mississippi River Valley thrived in the late 19^{th} and early 20^{th} centuries.
+Native grape varieties in the Upper Mississippi River Valley thrived in the late 19th and early 20th centuries.
 Grapes have been grown in Upper Mississippi River region since the earliest of times.
 The Vitis riparia is a grape native to the southern half of Minnesota and Wisconsin, where it flourishes along the many riverbanks of the Mississippi and its tributaries.
 The native Sioux and Ojibwa ate the fresh berries and used the dry fruit in pemmican.
 They apparently did not, however, ferment the grapes into wine.
 The early settlers called it the frost grape, as it was best when picked after the first hard frost.

-With the influx of settlers in the 1840s and '50s, grape growing was tried along with all other horticultural pursuits.
+With the influx of settlers in the 1840s and 1850s, grape growing was tried along with all other horticultural pursuits.
 Varieties developed on the eastern seaboard such as the Concord were somewhat successful.
 The fruit was commercially used for fresh fruits or preserves.
 In 1919, Iowa produced the sixth largest grape crop in the United States.
 By the 1930s grape growing was limited to backyard vineyards for family use only.
 These eastern varieties were not quite hardy enough and the coldest of winters, together with the growth of the California fresh fruit industry, eventually did the industry in.
-Prohibition, severe freezes, droughts, and wind drift from some crop sprays caused native viticulture to dwindle throughout much of the 20^{th} century within the area.
-The disease- and cold-resistant French-American grape hybrids and crop spray improvements developed during the 20^{th} century resulted in renewed confidence in grape growing as an industry in the Upper Mississippi River Valley region.
+Prohibition, severe freezes, droughts, and wind drift from some crop sprays caused native viticulture to dwindle throughout much of the 20th century within the area.
+The disease- and cold-resistant French-American grape hybrids and crop spray improvements developed during the 20th century resulted in renewed confidence in grape growing as an industry in the Upper Mississippi River Valley region.
 The first winery in this region, Alexis Bailly Vineyard and Winery, was opened in 1973 near Hastings, Minnesota.
 At the time it was believed that this part of the Upper Mississippi Valley endured winters that were too cold to sustain viticulture.